GDPR Compliance Solution

 Supporting Your General Data Protection Regulation Compliance Program

-By May of 2018, organizations that collect or process EU citizen records will be required to achieve compliance with the General Data Protection Regulation (GDPR).
-The new legislation will enact strict data protection regulations: companies will be required to notify the supervisory authority of a data breach within 72 hours; failure to do so may incur fines of up to 4% of worldwide turnover, or €20 million for intentional or negligent violations.
+By May of 2018, organizations that collect or process EU citizen records will be required to achieve and maintain compliance with the General Data Protection Regulation (GDPR).
+The new legislation will enact strict data protection regulations: companies will be required to notify the supervisory authority of a data breach within 72 hours; failure to do so may result in fines of up to 4% of worldwide turnover, or €20 million for intentional or negligent violations.

 What Organizations Will Have to Do:

-- Identify: Security leaders within the organization must first identify whether they are considered a data controller or processor.
-They must then review relevant obligations respective to their classification (such as issuing notice to citizens and maintaining relevant consent from the data subject) and identify how much Personal Identifiable Information (PII) they hold and where it exists across the organization.
+Security leaders within the organization must first identify whether they are considered a data controller or processor.
+They must then review relevant obligations respective to their classification (such as issuing notice to citizens and maintaining relevant consent from the data subject) and identify how much personal identifiable information (PII) they hold and where it exists across the organization.

-- Protect: Organizations must then be able to display an adequate level of protection for PII data.
-Encryption and access control are common control standards but managing encrypted data across multiple business processes is a complicated and problematic task.
+Organizations must then be able to display an adequate level of protection for PII data.
+Encryption and access control are common control standards, but managing encrypted data across multiple business processes is a complicated and problematic task.

-- Detect: If an organization suffers a loss of data, they must quickly detect the breach and identify if PII records were lost or stolen.
-The investigation should identify the source and destination of the breach using technologies (e.g., Data Loss Prevention (DLP) and Data Theft Prevention (DTP) tools) that provide event and incident information.
+If an organization suffers a loss of data, they must quickly detect the breach and identify if PII records were lost or stolen.
+The investigation should identify the source and destination of the breach using technologies (e.g., data loss prevention (DLP) and data theft prevention (DTP) tools) that provide event and incident information.